qzhang503/proteoQ/README.md

 around this, I took advantage of the facility of non-standard evaluation in `rlang` package in that the logical conditions are supplied within the round parenthesis after `exprs`.
-Next, the `proteoQ` program will obtain the expression(s) on the rhs of each vararg statment by performing a bare evaluation using `rlang::eval_bare`.
+Next, the `proteoQ` program will obtain the expression(s) on the rhs of each vararg statement by performing a bare evaluation using `rlang::eval_bare`.
 Following that, a tidy evaluation by `rlang::eval_tidy` will be coupled to a local facility in `proteoQ` to do the real work of data filtrations ((see